75th anniversary of the end of World War II - Our history. Our responsibility.

 Our history.
 Our responsibility.

-May 8 marks the 75th anniversary of the end of World War II in Europe, the worst catastrophe in human history, which claimed more than 60 million lives.
+On May 8 1945, World War II ended in Europe, the worst catastrophe in human history, which claimed more than 60 million lives.
 The participants included not only military leaders and politicians but also German companies, which helped to consolidate the power of the National Socialists and became collaborators of the Nazi regime.
 Our company and its decision-makers at that time were also implicated in this collaboration.
 On the occasion of this memorial year we want to look back at our own history, but also to ask what lessons for our own time have been drawn from what happened back then.

 Today the role played by the German business community in National Socialism has been extensively studied and historically documented.
 Researchers have left no doubt that Hitler’s dictatorship and the penetration of Nazi ideology into almost every area of society would not have been possible without the willing participation of the traditional elites of the Weimar Republic.
 Through large-scale infrastructure projects such as the autobahns crisscrossing the country and the comprehensive rearmament of the Reichswehr (subsequently known as the Wehrmacht), the regime managed not only to rapidly reduce the unemployment rate but also to secure the support of the generals and the major industrial companies in Germany.
 Today it is equally well documented that the automobile companies benefited to an extraordinary extent from the Nazi government’s armament and transportation policy.